FabioRob/Aerospace-Robotic/README.md

 # Aerospace-Robotic
-Preliminary mission design to Uranus with pathced-conics method
+Preliminary mission design to Uranus with patched-conics method

 The scope of this project is to design a trajectory from Earth to Uranus using several FlyBys and compare it with the classic Hohmann Transfer in terms of total DeltaV and mission time.